ReinhardFrie/partnersizingworkshop/datacollection/rvtools-lab1-answers/rvtools-lab1-answers.rst

 Notes
 .....

-As each cluster was smaller (< 10 hosts) and assumed to have N+1 availability, the total number of physical cores was calculated as:
+We assumed that the analyzed clusters were already configured with N+1 availability, so we accounted for one less host worth of cores when calculating the total number of physical cores.
+We used this equation:

 **(Number of Hosts - 1) * Average Total pCores per Host**